pangolinjs/core/README.md

 <svg><use xlink:href="{{rel}}img/icons.svg#icon"></svg>
 ```

-If you have to support Internet Explorer, please use the [SVG for Everybody](https://github.com/jonathantneal/svg4everybody) polyfill.
+Use the [SVG for Everybody](https://github.com/jonathantneal/svg4everybody) polyfill to support Internet Explorer.

 *The production task minifies images with a lossless compressor.*

 ## Styleguide CSS
-The components pages and the development menu use some styling.
+The components HTML files and the development menu use some styling.
 All styles are located in `src/html/css/sg.scss`.

 *The style definitions located in `src/css` use the prefix `sg-` to ensure compatibility with the main stylesheet.*